-- 11.3.
+11.3.
 Convictions that are 'spent' (as defined by the Rehabilitation of Offenders Act 1974) do not normally need to be declared and would not be considered by the University.
 However, for certain courses, 'spent' convictions may prevent the applicant from completing their course of study and/or pursuing certain career opportunities.
 If the course requires an additional Self Declaration and Disclosure and Barring Service (DBS) check it will be clearly stated on the individual course pages on the UCB website and the application will be contacted by the admissions team as part of the application process.
-These regulations apply to courses in the following areas: Education, Nursing, Physiotherapy, Health and Social Care, Social Work and Allied Health Occupations.
+These regulations apply to courses in the following areas: Education, Nursing, Physiotherapy, Sports programmes, Health and Social Care, Psychology, Social Work and Allied Health Occupations.
 Applicants for courses which require an enhanced disclosure should disclose all spent and unspent criminal convictions, cautions, reprimands and warnings which would be displayed on an enhanced criminal record certificate which are not protected and would not therefore be filtered.
-An applicant's continuance onto the course would be subject to DBS clearance prior to registration. - 11.4.
-For all other courses not listed in 10.3, the University is only concerned about relevant unspent criminal convictions.
-If an applicant believes they have any relevant unspent criminal conviction, it is recommended to notify UCB at the earliest opportunity.
+An applicant's continuance onto the course would be subject to DBS clearance prior to registration.

+- 11.4.
+For all other courses not listed in 11.3, the University is only concerned about relevant unspent criminal convictions.
+If an applicant believes they have a relevant unspent criminal conviction, they are recommended to notify UCB at the earliest opportunity.
 This will enable us to conduct a risk assessment and prevent possible delays to enrolment.
 As part of this process, we may need to get in touch with the applicant to provide further information. - 11.5.
-There are only two possible outcomes from the risk assessment process:

-- If the prior conviction is not regarded as a barrier to joining the specific course applied for, application will proceed to the next stage in admissions - If the prior conviction is regarded as a potential barrier to joining the specific course applied for, admission will not be permitted or specific conditions on the basis of the disclosed conviction(s) may be attached to the applicant's admission (e.g. course deferral).
-In this instance, the applicant may request a review of decision by writing to Head of Admissions at admissions@ucb.ac.uk.
-Please note: The University will only accept to review a case if: - additional information, or new evidence, has come to light that was not presented for consideration previously; or - o there has been an irregularity in the process or procedures - 11.6.
+There are only two possible outcomes from the risk assessment process: - If the prior conviction is not regarded as a barrier to joining the specific course applied for, application will proceed to the next stage in admissions If the prior conviction is regarded as a potential barrier to joining the specific course applied for, admission will not be permitted or specific conditions on the basis of the disclosed conviction(s) may be attached to the applicant's admission (e.g. course deferral).
+In this instance, the applicant may request a review of decision by writing to Head of Admissions at admissionscomplaints@ucb.ac.uk. - 11.6.
 After enrolment, students continue to have an obligation to report new criminal convictions to the University.
 Failure to disclose could result in the withdrawal of their enrolment. - 11.7.
 For prospective students whose habitual residence is outside of England and Wales, we would suggest they seek advice from their Embassy.
 Due to the difference in the legal system of England and Wales and legal systems in other countries, extra care should be taken. - 11.8.
 The information provided will be processed in accordance with the Data Protection Act 2018.
 The information provided could be shared with placement providers. - 11.9.
 In certain circumstances, an unspent conviction may influence the decision to offer a place in University accommodation. - 12.
-University Applicants under the age of 18 please refer to Annex 1 of this policy
+University Applicants under the age of 18 please refer to Annex 1 of this policy additional evidence or updated academic qualifications on the new application.
+We may refer to any information gathered from previous applications such as the application form, correspondence and interview notes as necessary.